dstackai/dstack/contributing/BACKENDS.md

 5. **Data Quality Tests for Offline Providers**:
 - If your provider is classified as `offline`, you should add data quality tests to ensure the integrity of the precomputed CSV files.
 These tests are located in:
   ```
-  src/integrity_tests/test_<yourprovider>.py
+  src/integrity_tests/test_<YourProvider>.py
   ```
-- Replace `<yourprovider>` with the name of your cloud provider.
+- Replace `<YourProvider>` with the name of your cloud provider.
 These tests verify the generated CSV files before publication to ensure accuracy and reliability.

 ## Integrating a Cloud Provider into dstackai/dstack